Thank you for puchasing a skateboard from HAMMER! Here are some tips on how to take care of your new board:

 But the best rule is to just avoid water if you want to keep your gear in good shape!
 (And also if you want to avoid doing maintenance at all costs...)
 Your new bearings are sealed and oiled, so they are designed to run a long time without any re-oiling.

-Keep in mind that dampness and big variations in humidity can affect the wood in your deck.
+Keep in mind that dampness and big variations in humidity & temperature can affect the wood in your deck.
 So if you leave it in a damp garage or basement all winter, your deck might warp over time.
 It is best to store it somewhere dry and pretty stable, and keep it away from heat vents, radiators or hot lighting.
 All these things can warp decks.

 Your deck is made of strong laminated hardwood cross plys, glued with superior adhesives.
 But it is still only a thin piece of plywood.
 Because of the typical kick-ended shape of the deck, (necessary for doing tricks), there is a lot of stress on the kicktail (where your back foot stays most of the time).
 So once you start trying impact-type tricks, where your weight is temporarily off the board and then comes quickly back down to land, you will be putting a lot of stress on the deck.
 (Usually the steel truck axles and cast aluminum truck hangers can handle most heavy landings).

 The survival of the deck through this constant punishment will depend on how often you land tricks, (or trick attempts) properly, with both feet right on top of the truck areas.
 You have to practise the idea of aiming to land on top of where the trucks are mounted.
 Over time, this will become a good habit and will keep your deck in one piece.
 Sometimes you won't be able to plan a correct landing, and that might result in a crack, break or delam.

 So be aware, that even on a brand new deck, even on flat ground, even (or especially) rolling slowly...